syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 ## Performing Nested Mail merge with relational data objects

-You can perform nested mail merge with implicit relational data objects (without any explicit relational commands) using ExecuteNestedGroup overload method.
+You can perform nested mail merge with implicit relational data objects without any explicit relational commands by using the ExecuteNestedGroup overload method.

-For example – let’s consider that you have a template document as shown below
+For example – Consider that you have a template document as follows.

 ![](MailMerge_images/MailMerge_img6.jpeg)

-Here, in this template, **Employees** is the owner group and it have two child groups named as **Customers** and **Orders****.**
+In this template, **Employees** is the owner group and it has two child groups **Customers** and **Orders****.**

-The following code snippet shows how to perform nested mail merge with the relational business objects.
+The following code exaample shows how to perform nested mail merge with the relational business objects.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument(@"Template.docx");

-//Get the employee details as “IEnumerable” collection
+//Gets the employee details as “IEnumerable” collection

 List<Employees> employeeList = GetEmployees();

-//Create an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.
+//Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.

 MailMergeDataTable dataTable = new MailMergeDataTable("Employees", employeeList);

-//Perform Mail merge
+//Performs Mail merge

 document.MailMerge.ExecuteNestedGroup(dataTable);

-//Save & close the WordDocument instance
+//Saves and closes the WordDocument instance

 document.Save("Result.docx");